Why is my bill high?

-The annual Parks Charge is included in all bills issued from July to September.
+Since 1 July 2023, the Parks Charge is included in all quarterly bills instead of billed once a year.
 It doesn’t relate to the water and sewerage services you get from us; we collect it on behalf of Parks Victoria and the money goes directly to Parks Victoria, Zoos Victoria, the Royal Botanic Gardens, the Shrine of Remembrance and other community facilities.
 The reason we collect this charge for Parks Victoria is that it’s cheaper than if they issued you a separate bill.

 Correct meter reading?

 If the reading on your meter is lower than the reading on your previous bill, we may have recorded your reading incorrectly when we last read your meter.
 If this is the case, contact one of our Customer Service Consultants on 1300 304 688 with the reading you have taken.

 Before you call, make sure we have the correct meter number and amount.
 Go to the water meter (usually at the front of your property near the garden tap) and check that the Meter Number matches the number on the back of your bill.
 Learn how to read your meter.

 The most common cause for a spike in your water bill is a sneaky leak.
 You’d be surprised how much water can be wasted from a slow leak.

 - Damp spots in the garden that could indicate a damaged water pipe

 - Leaks from appliances such as the hot water system or evaporative cooler.

 Take the 2 minute leak test.
 It could help you track down the cause for your higher water bill.